csikosmarci24/vitmav45-Mayuyu/README.md

 docker run --gpus all -it <image-name>
 ```

-Test GPU access in container (this also runs automatically with docker run):
+Test GPU access in container:
 ```
 python project/hello.py
 ```